Infrastructure

 A 1,045km ‘electricity highway’ between Kenya and Ethiopia has been switched on – enabling power trade between the two neighbours.

-According to Ethiopian Electric Power, the electricity transmission line between the two countries has a capacity to deliver 2,000MW and generate up to $100 million annually.
+According to Ethiopian Electric Power, the electricity transmission line between the two countries can deliver 2,000MW and generate up to $100 million annually.

 “It’s a pivotal project geared towards transforming the multifaceted Ethio-Kenyan diplomatic relations,” Ethiopia’s ambassador to Kenya Bacha Debele said in a tweet on Nov 18.